porthd/timer/Documentation/ReadMe.md

 `MappingProcessor` is deprecated and will be removed in version 12 because it doesn't support multilevel arrays.

-In the future, `BetterMappingProcessor` will be used as the third data processor for the mapping.
+~~In the future, `BetterMappingProcessor` will be used as the third data processor for the mapping.
 It can help to pass an appropriate JSON string to the Fluid template.
+The data can easily be made available to the TuiCalendar framework or another calendar framework via an HTML attribute.~~
+The data processor `BetterMappingProcessor` was an interim solution.

+In the future, `PhpMappingProcessor` will be used as a third data processor for mapping.
+In contrast to `BetterMappingProcessor`, this is easier to configure and follows a target structure-oriented approach.
+It can help to pass a suitable JSON string to the Fluid template.
-The data can easily be made available to the TuiCalendar framework or another calendar framework via an HTML attribute.
+This means that the data can easily be made available to the TuiCalendar framework or another calendar framework via an HTML attribute.

 ### Content element `timersimul` as an example